wp-plugins/vicomi-comment-system/readme.txt

 * Added Gamification options - get credits for each action (writing a comment or voting on a comments).
 You may see credits in your profile page.
 = 1.12 =
 * Added SSL dashboard login (Secure login)
+= 1.13 =
+* Added grading to profile.
+Gain grading by posting as many comments.
+Grading are from 1 point to 5 points.
+You may see your grading in your profile page.

 == Upgrade Notice ==